bitovi/bitops/docs/configuration-base.md

 * `cli` - object that contains cli arguments
 * `options` - object that offers additional control over how a tool executes

+## Arbitrary Environment Variables
+During the docker run command, you can specify a ENV var and it will be accessible during all processing stages of BitOps.

 ## Common Configuration
-There are some global configuration options that are shared among all tools and cloud providers in a bitops run.
+There are some global configuration options that are shared among all tools and cloud providers during a BitOps run.
 These are set via environment variables

 -------------------
 ### environment
-* **Environment Variable:** `ENVIRONMENT`
+* **Environment Variable:** `BITOPS_ENVIRONMENT`
 * **default:** `""`
 * **required:** yes

-Each bitops run is done against a single environment.
-This property tells bitops which environment to run.
+Each BitOps run is done against a single environment.
+This property tells BitOps which environment to run.
 For more information on environments, see [Operations Repo Structure](operations-repo-structure.md#environment-directories).

 -------------------
 ### kubeconfig_base64